Eglin Digital Library

 - The library reserves the right to refuse any 3D print request.

-- Please allow two-three weeks for prints to be completed.
+- Please allow one-two weeks for prints to be completed.
 The library will allow up to 10 hours of printing per month per family.

 - The Eglin Digital Library (EDL) MakerSpace is open by appointment: Monday – Friday 9 am – 3 pm.
 Library staff will run machine due to heated surfaces.